How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 • Rural Healthcare Facilities: Duncan Regional Hospital, Community Health Centers

-• Birth Centers: Freestanding birthing centers and midwifery practices
+• Birth Centers: Freestanding birthing centers and midwifery practice,s including Breathe Birth and Wellness in Tulsa

 “The flexibility of the online CNM program allowed me to maintain my nursing career while pursuing advanced education.
 The clinical rotations throughout Oklahoma provided comprehensive experience in diverse practice settings.
 The program’s rigorous preparation made me confident for both the AMCB examination and my transition into independent practice.
 Oklahoma’s shortage of certified nurse-midwives meant multiple employment opportunities upon graduation.”